Skip to contents

 Details

-The plot visualizes observed versus fitted values, includes a diagonal reference line, marks outliers, and can optionally display loess-smoothed prediction intervals.
+The plot visualizes fitted versus observed values, includes a diagonal reference line, marks outliers, and can optionally display prediction intervals.
 Outlier and regular points can be labeled.
 This plot is useful for visually assessing linearity and model fit quality.

 Examples